-The North Atlantic right whale is a migratory species that typically inhabitants coastal waters and spend their summers feeding in cooler waters and in warmer waters during winters.
-This species has been designated as endangered under Schedule 1 of SARA and under COSEWIC.
+The north Atlantic right whale is a migratory species that typically inhabitants coastal waters and spend their summers feeding in cooler waters and in warmer waters during winters.
+This species has been listed as endangered under Schedule 1 of SARA.
 Two stocks of the north Atlantic right whale can be found in Canadian waters, the eastern North Atlantic stock and the western North Atlantic stock.
 The western North Atlantic stock can be found from the coast of Florida to Newfoundland and Labrador and in the Gulf of St. Lawrence.
 They feed primarily on zooplankton (SARA Registry 2010).